AntociM/Project-4/README.md

 Some design changes come up during the development process.
 One of the changes was integrating About Us as a section on Home Page, compared to the initial design to be a separate page.
 ## Site Structure

-The application has 3 main pages: Home, Services, and Contact.
+The application has three main pages: Home, Services, and Contact.
 It also has several additional pages related to Admin, sign up, sign in and sign out.

 ## Design Choices

 ### Typhography

-- The font family is 'Poppins' from Google fonts.
-It is a modern, professional font and does not distract user from content.
+- The font family is 'Poppins' from Google fonts, and it is a modern, professional font and does not distract users from content.

 ### Color Pallet